williambedard/SE-ASSISTANT_CONTEXT-HUB/README.md

 ---

-## ✨ Enter SE-NTRAL (The Team Intelligence Layer)
+## ✨ The Solution: SE-Assistant + SE-NTRAL

+SE-Assistant is your personal research genius.
 SE-NTRAL bridges local brilliance with team-wide collaboration.

 ### 🔗 How It Works
 1. **You build locally:** Use SE-Assistant in Cursor to create merchant context and solutions
-2. **You sync once:** Push your workspace to SE-NTRAL in seconds
+2. **You sync once:** Push your workspace to SE-NTRAL platform in seconds
 3. **Team benefits forever:** Every SE can now access your merchant context, solutions, and insights

 ### 🔍 The Power: AI-Driven Semantic Search